-- 16. The methodology detailed in this Statement is intended to promote the economic and efficient development of the NTS.
+- 13. The methodology detailed in this Statement is intended to promote the economic and efficient development of the NTS.
 For the purposes of this methodology this objective is achieved by seeking to minimise the amount of investment that is required to satisfy incremental demand for Exit Capacity.
-Specifically, the methodology describes: - how capacity could be identified as suitable for substitution from locations where there is no long term demand for capacity (as defined by the availability of Non-incremental Obligated Exit Capacity that has not been sold or reserved pursuant to a PARCA or IP PARCA) to other locations where Funded Incremental Obligated Exit Capacity would otherwise be required to be released as a result of accepted applications for Enduring Annual NTS Exit (Flat) Capacity or to satisfy a request for capacity through a PARCA or IP PARCA.
-Subject to the further provisions of this Statement, any available unsold Non-incremental Obligated Exit Capacity that is not allocated, or reserved will be deemed available for substitution; and - how additional Exit Capacity is to be made available at locations on the NTS as a result of the release of Funded Incremental Obligated Entry Capacity. - 17.
+Specifically, the methodology describes: - how capacity could be identified as suitable for substitution from locations where there is no long term demand for capacity (as defined by the availability of Non-incremental Obligated Exit Capacity that has not been sold or reserved pursuant to a PARCA) to other locations where Funded Incremental Obligated Exit Capacity would otherwise be required to be released as a result of accepted applications for Enduring Annual NTS Exit (Flat) Capacity or to satisfy a request for capacity through a PARCA.
+Subject to the further provisions of this Statement, any available unsold Non-incremental Obligated Exit Capacity that is not allocated, or reserved will be deemed available for substitution; and - how additional Exit Capacity is to be made available at locations on the NTS as a result of the release of Funded Incremental Obligated Entry Capacity. - 14.
 The methodology described in this Statement seeks to ensure that the NTS is efficiently sized by avoiding or minimising investments by the development of proposals for consideration by the Authority to substitute or revise Non-incremental Obligated Exit Capacity levels.
 This may occur under the following circumstances: - where - a.
-Users at an NTS Exit Point have requested additional Enduring Annual NTS Exit (Flat) Capacity - b. where PARCA Applicants at an NTS Exit Point have requested additional Enduring Annual NTS Exit (Flat) Capacity pursuant to a PARCA - c. where IP PARCA applicants at an Interconnection Point have requested Interconnection Point Capacity pursuant to an IP PARCA.

-in accordance with UNC processes that in aggregate exceed the existing Obligated Exit Capacity level, National Grid will consider whether it would be efficient and economic to seek to release the additional Exit Capacity required at that NTS Exit Point by the substitution of unsold Non-incremental Obligated Exit Capacity from other NTS Exit Points.
-This is described in Chapter 2;

-- where the release of Funded Incremental Obligated Entry Capacity (in accordance with the ECR methodology statement) increases the exit capability of the NTS, National Grid will consider whether it would be efficient and economic to seek to increase the availability of Exit Capacity by the revision of Licence Baseline Exit Capacity at one or more NTS Exit Points.
-This is described in Chapter 3. - 18.
+Users at an NTS Exit Point have requested additional Enduring Annual NTS Exit (Flat) Capacity - b. where PARCA Applicants at an NTS Exit Point have requested additional Enduring Annual NTS Exit (Flat) Capacity pursuant to a PARCA - in accordance with UNC processes that in aggregate exceed the existing Obligated Exit Capacity level, National Grid will consider whether it would be efficient and economic to seek to release the additional Exit Capacity required at that NTS Exit Point by the substitution of unsold Non-incremental Obligated Exit Capacity from other NTS Exit Points.
+This is described in Chapter 2; - where the release of Funded Incremental Obligated Entry Capacity (in accordance with the ECR methodology statement) increases the exit capability of the NTS, National Grid will consider whether it would be efficient and economic to seek to increase the availability of Exit Capacity by the revision of Licence Baseline Exit Capacity at one or more NTS Exit Points.
+This is described in Chapter 3. - 15.
 Consistent with the Licence and UNC, NTS Exit Capacity is a commercial right that may be offered on a daily basis or multiples thereof: it does not reflect a commitment or obligation upon National Grid to undertake any investment on its network, including, but not limited to the provision of a physical connection to the NTS.